pavesiriccardo/MF3D/README.md

 The templates are circular 2D gaussians, and frequency 1D gaussians.
 Sizes are provided as FWHM, in pixels and channels, respectively.
 Template matching is achieved when the frequency width is the same as the source line width.
 For the spatial size, things are different because of the correlated nature of interferometric noise (i.e., the beam).
 Point-like templates (size=0) are required to select unresolved sources, larger templates select slightly extended sources of increasing size.
 The relation between template spatial size and selected source size is complicated and best assessed by running simulations with fake injected sources.
 An approximate matching formula is given by $\sigma_A^2$=$\sigma_h^2+2\sigma_b^2$, where $\sigma_A$ is the convolved size (i.e., observed) of the source, $\sigma_h$ is the template size and $\sigma_b$ is the beam size.
 We recommend always including the 0-size template, to capture point-sources.

+The MF3D class may need to be modified in different ways.
+FOr example, the integer variable "num_blocks" determined how many blocks the cube is split into (along each axis) when taking the FFT, it's fastest to keep it small, but large cubes may need more splits to keep the memory usage within the available RAM.
+Another possible change may be to the freq_rang, and spat_rang variables in the make_combined_(positives, negatives) functions.
+These are the sizes of the small cubes used to find local peaks of the matched filtered cubes.
+It's unlikely to make a large difference, but be careful.
+Make sure these parameters match for positive and negatives!

+Other hyper-parameters that may need tuning are the

+	return (1.*a-1.*d)**2+(1.*b-1.*e)**2<25. and np.absolute(1.*c-1.*f)<15.

+conditions inside the make_reduint_(positive, negative) functions.
+These are the conditions for identifying candidates selected in different templates, as belonging to the same line feature.
+The spatial part is set to a radial separation of 5 pixels, and the channel separation corresponds to 15 channels.
+These may need tuning for your specific cases, and more complex criteria may be attempted as well using different thresholds for different templates.
+We did not find significant differences of any importance, but be aware of these parameters.
+Again, make sure these parameters match for positive and negatives!

+Good luck!